billwan96/2023_12_Toxic-comment-classification/README.md

 We explored various machine learning and natural language processing techniques to classify the comments.
 Our best model achieved a notable AUC-ROC score when generalized to unseen data, suggesting high accuracy in toxic comment classification.

 ## Report
-The final report detailing our approach, methodology, and results is available in this repository.
+The final report detailing our approach, methodology, and results is available in [this repository] (https://github.com/billwan96/2023_12_Toxic-comment-classification/tree/main/report).

 ## References
 [1]Fortuna, P., & Nunes, S. (2018).
 A survey on automatic detection of hate speech in text.
 ACM Computing Surveys (CSUR), 51(4), 1-30.